 In October 2018, Dark Sky Guides was named a finalist at the annual Travel Alberta Industry Conference in the category of "New Tourism Experience".

 As the Dark Sky Guides move into 2019, they look to offer more tours and explore additional areas of Waterton Lakes National Park, while they also begin to lay the groundwork for some serious expansions coming soon.
 Stay tuned for more!

-"Dark Sky Guides Ltd. offers guided interpretive tours that focus on the dark skies of Waterton Lakes National Park.
-Different tours will be offered in various front-country and back-country locations and will serve to educate visitors about the night sky, dark sky initiatives, and Waterton Lakes National Park in general.
-Dark Sky Guides will endeavor to provide a high quality, memorable, entertaining, and educational tour, which will encourage people to foster their own personal connection with both the night sky and Waterton Lakes National Park.
-The company is committed to promoting WLNP as a noteworthy dark sky area, and assisting Parks Canada to create awareness of the area’s official status as the World’s first transnational International Dark Sky Park."
+"Dark Sky Guides offers guided interpretive nighttime tours and stargazing opportunities in Waterton Lakes National Park, by providing tour participants with the chance to stargaze using quality telescopes, binoculars, and other stargazing equipment.
+The Dark Sky Guides are storytellers that deliver personable, memorable, interpretive tours that focus on showcasing the night sky, the moon and neighboring planets, deep sky objects like distant nebulae and star clusters, the Milky Way Galaxy, constellations, and even Aurora Borealis and nocturnal creatures.
+Ultimately, Dark Sky Guides encourage people to foster their own personal connection with both the night sky and Waterton Lakes National Park.
+The company is committed to promoting WLNP as a noteworthy dark sky area, and to create awareness of the area’s official status as the World’s first transnational International Dark Sky Park."

 Keith B. Robinson